 Aliyah Ali is a Centers for Disease Control and Prevention Public Health Prevention Service fellow currently assigned to NNPHI.
 Ms. Ali is spearheading NNPHI’s public health and health care collaboration efforts as they relate to defining the role and building capacity among NNPHI and member institutes to serve as resource partners in health system transformation.
 Prior to joining NNPHI, Ms. Ali completed rotations within CDC at the Office of Minority Health and Health Equity and the National Center for Emerging and Zoonotic Infectious Diseases.
 Additionally, her past experience includes coordinating and implementing several chronic disease prevention efforts at the City of Minneapolis Department of Health aimed at creating environments conducive to healthy behaviors.
 Ms. Ali holds an MPH in policy and administration from the University of Minnesota School of Public Health and a BA in Speech-Language-Hearing Sciences from the University of Minnesota – Twin Cities.

-Brittany Bickford, Evaluation Coordinator, helps coordinate evaluation activities for national evaluations such as the Centers for Disease Control and Prevention’s National Public Health Improvement Initiative (NPHII) and the Strengthening the Community of Practice for Public Health Improvement Initiative (COPPHI).
+Brittany Bickford, Research and Evaluation Analyst, helps coordinate evaluation activities for national evaluations such as the Centers for Disease Control and Prevention’s National Public Health Improvement Initiative (NPHII) and the Strengthening the Community of Practice for Public Health Improvement Initiative (COPPHI).
 Additionally, Ms. Bickford provides evaluation support internally at NNPHI.
 Before joining NNPHI, she served as a qualitative Research Assistant at the Louisiana Public Health Institute.
 Ms. Bickford also served as a Community Health HIV/AIDS Educator in the U.S. Peace Corps stationed in Swaziland from 2008-2010.
 Ms. Bickford began her career in public health in Detroit, MI, where she volunteered at the AIDS Partnership of Michigan.
 She has an MPH from Tulane University School of Public Health and Tropical Medicine and BA from Michigan State University.

 Katie Dabdoub, Associate Manager, Member Services, helps coordinate and support all activities related to NNPHI’s Member Services portfolio, including educational opportunities for members, member communication, funding opportunities for members, interest groups, and other activities related to membership benefits.
 She plays a core role in the planning and coordination of the NNPHI Annual Conference.
 Ms. Dabdoub also supports NNPHI’s technical assistance program for emerging and established institutes, as well as programs/projects between NNPHI members and national funders such as the Robert Wood Johnson Foundation.
 Prior to joining NNPHI in 2010, Ms. Dabdoub worked at the Louisiana Public Health Institute as an intern for Healthy NOLA Neighborhoods.
 Ms. Dabdoub also served as both the policy/advocacy and youth initiative intern for the Louisiana Campaign for Tobacco-Free Living, a program of the Louisiana Public Health Institute, from 2008- 2010.
 Ms. Dabdoub holds an MPA, with an emphasis in nonprofit leadership, from the University of New Orleans and a BS in community health sciences, health promotion, from the University of Southern Mississippi.